sarahcssiqueira/plugin-custom-order-status/readme.md

 ## Customize Order Status

-On some occasions, we may need more specific order statuses to better suit the needs of the project, like to provide a more personalized experience for the users.
+On some occasions, we may need more **specific order statuses to better suit the needs of the project**, like to provide a more personalized experience for the users.
 To achieve that, we can create new order statuses.

 Although the existence of amazing plugins to perform that goal, like the [WooCommerce Order Status Manager](https://woocommerce.com/pt-br/products/woocommerce-order-status-manager/), we can also create custom orders using just a [few lines of code](https://github.com/sarahcssiqueira/plugin-custom-order-status/blob/master/class-custom-orders-status.php), using the `'wc_order_statuses'` WordPress filter, as done in this repository.